huggingface/accelerate/docs/source/quicktour.md

 ### Add distributed evaluation

-You can perform regular evaluation in your training script, if you leave your validation dataloader out of the [`~Accelerator.prepare`] method.
+You can perform regular evaluation in your training script if you leave your validation dataloader out of the [`~Accelerator.prepare`] method.
 In this case, you will need to put the input data on the `accelerator.device` manually.